|

 If you do not have your raccoon fixed and do not spend much time

-with, you will have a very aggressive raccoon.
+with him/her, you will have a very aggressive raccoon.

 Assuming you raised your raccoon properly, and your raccoon has a